-The backup process will start, and depending on how many messages you have, will take anywhere from a minute to a half hour to complete.
-It clips along at about a message per second:
+The backup process will start, and depending on how many messages you have, will take anywhere from a minute to a half hour (or longer!) to complete.
+It clips along at about a message per second.

 You don’t even have to wait until the process is finished to jump over to the Gmail account and check the progress.
 Log in to your Gmail account from a web browser.
 You’ll see a new label in the sidebar: “SMS”.
 Click on it.

 Success!
 SMS Backup+ automatically backs up your SMS messages as well as your MMS messages.
 Not only are all of our text messages there but the pictures we’ve sent back and forth are backup up to Gmail along with the messages.
 Now that we’ve got everything humming along, let’s look at some advanced options.

 If you do nothing else before leaving this tutorial, you need to turn on the automatic backup feature.
 Leaving things up to manual backup in a surefire way to forget.
 From the main screen, tap “Auto backup” to turn it on, and then tap on “Auto backup settings” to configure the frequency.
 The default configuration is a bit aggressive.
 You may wish to, as we did, decrease the frequency of backups.